alfonsocardenas/alfonsocardenas/README.md

 # 👋 Hi, I’m @alfonsocardenas

 ## About Me
-I'm a creative thinker passionate about web development and the endless possibilities of technology.
+I'm a Creative Ops Consultant passionate about web development and the endless possibilities of technology.
 I have a particular interest in the fields of Artificial Intelligence and creativity, and I'm always looking to learn, innovate, and share my knowledge.

 ## 🌐 Interests
 - 🚀 Exploring cutting-edge AI technologies and their applications.